Changes to Enabling Methods for Reallocation of IPv4 Resources

 Any LIR is allowed to re-allocate complete or partial blocks of IPv4 address space that were previously allocated to them by either the RIPE NCC or the IANA.
 Such address space must not contain any block that is assigned to an End User.

 Address space may only be re-allocated to another LIR that is also a member of the RIPE NCC.
 The block that is to be re-allocated must not be smaller than the minimum allocation block size at the time of re-allocation.
-Demonstration of An LIR may only receive a transferred allocation after their need for the address space is evaluated and approved by the RIPE NCC, following the policies set for receiving LIR to the RIPE NCC is not required during transfers. further allocations within RIPE region (see the Section 5.3 Additional Allocations of this document).
+An Demonstration of need for the address space by the receiving LIR may only receive a transferred allocation after their need is evaluated by the RIPE NCC, following the policies set for receiving further allocations within RIPE region (see the Section 5.3 Additional Allocations of this document). to the RIPE NCC is not required during transfers.

 Re-allocation must be reflected in the RIPE Database.
 This re-allocation may be on either a permanent or non-permanent basis.

 LIRs that receive a re-allocation from another LIR cannot re-allocate complete or partial blocks of the same address space to another LIR within 24 months of receiving the re-allocation.